 We offer a range of free interactive fossil workshops for primary and secondary school students delivered in person by scientists from the School of Biological, Earth and Environmental Sciences based at University College Cork.

-Our workshops are suitable for primary classes from third class through to sixth class, and for secondary school Junior and Senior Cycle students.
+Our workshops are suitable for primary classes from fourth class through to sixth class, and for secondary school Junior and Senior Cycle students.
 The workshop content is adapted to suit each age group.

-The fossil workshops are directly linked to a variety of STEM subjects such as science and mathematics and link to important topics on the STEM curriculum such as climate change, biodiversity, animal behaviour, evolution, pollution, and even human physiology.
+The fossil workshops are directly linked to a variety of STEM subjects such as science and mathematics and link to important topics on the STEM curriculum such as climate change, biodiversity, animal behaviour and evolution.

 Students work scientifically by